ricardoquesada/unijoysticle2/docs/user_guide.md

   * `3buttons`: Default mode.
 2nd and 3rd pot buttons are enabled.
   * `5buttons`: In addition to the 2nd and 3rd buttons, it also enables 4th and 5th buttons.
 See [crystalct/5plusbuttonsJoystick] for further info.
   * `rumble`: Allows games (e.g: [Rambo], [Lemans]) to send "rumble" feedback.
 2nd and 3rd buttons are disabled.
+  * [Collection of C64 games that are known to work with more than one button, or in rumble mode][c64_collection]
 * `get_gamepad_mode`: Returns the gamepad mode.
 * `set_mouse_emulation  <emulation>`: `amiga`, `atarist`
   * `amiga`: (default) Emulates an Amiga mouse